Head: Donald Schwendeman

 For inverse problems, the sought after solution is indirectly related to the measurable data, and it is either impossible to obtain the data more directly or it is not desirable to do so.
 An important aspect of the problem is that the mathematical model of the process that produces the data is fundamentally used in the algorithm that produces the image.
 Challenges include: modeling of the physical problem, creating new mathematics for analysis of the model, identifying appropriate (often large) and/or rich data sets, and working with scientific computations and visualization aids.
 Much of the research in this area is connected with Rensselaer’s Inverse Problems Center (IPRPI).
 Participants are from the Schools of Science and Engineering and share common mathematical interests and tools.
 Common societal impacts are to human health and safety.

-Researchers in the mathematics department and IPRPI address some problems at the basic scientific level: for example finding properties of the earth’s substructure from seismic measurements or determining material properties of mechanical or biological systems.
+Researchers in the math department and IPRPI address some problems at the basic scientific level: for example finding properties of the earth’s substructure from seismic measurements or determining material properties of mechanical or biological systems.
 Other problems focus on direct applications: finding tumors in biological tissue, distinguishing abnormal from normal tissue, identifying fault locations in earthquake active regions, establishing the integrity of dikes, locating objects concealed by vegetation cover, and locating mines in the sea environment.
 This work can involve a significant amount of mathematical modeling of the application problem; noted in particular is that there is significant biomechanical modeling of tissue prior to addressing the inverse and imaging problem.

 Electromagnetics, Optics, and Plasmas